AAyinkx/Week-11-Reddit-Clone-Assignment/README.md

+**# Week11 Assignment Reflection**

+- With the deployment I started off by reading all of the instructions in the README as well as the OAuth documentation and the video on Moodle.
+Once i knew what everything did, it was much easier to follow the instructions through a second time and get my vercel deployment working

+**# Assignment Brief**

 ## Upvote

 Upvote is a Reddit-esque web application that allows users to create posts, upvote and downvote posts, and comment on posts in a multi-threaded, nested list.